Here you will find links to forms and petitions, and related policy and procedure information.

 A petition for Independent Study (e.g., 297, 298, 397, 398, 497, 498) should be submitted before the beginning of the semester in which the independent study will be taken, but no later than the last day of drop/add period.

-- Once you have discussed plans for an independent study with a faculty sponsor, please submit the Independent Study Request form.
+Once you have discussed plans for an independent study with a faculty sponsor, please submit the Independent Study form.

-- Your proposal will be forwarded to your faculty sponsor; be sure to follow-up.
+- The proposal will be forwarded to your faculty sponsor for approval.

 Williams students may not earn credit toward the degree for courses taken elsewhere unless the course is being used to make up an academic deficiency (a failure or course withdrawal); an academic course deficiency may be made up by successful completion of a pre-approved summer school course.

 To initiate this process, see our Summer School Approval form.

 If an approved course is passed with a grade of at least C minus, transfer credit will be awarded upon receipt of an official transcript.
 The grade will not be used when calculating the GPA and the course may not be used toward the distribution requirements.

 A department or program may allow a course taken elsewhere to be a prerequisite or count toward the major or concentration, even if the course is not being used to make up a deficiency.
 In these cases, the student should check with their department or program, notify the Registrar's Office of the plan, and have an official transcript sent as soon as the course and grade have been recorded.

 During the first two years of study, students are limited in the number of courses they may take in one department or subject each semester: